cyberbotics/webots-doc/guide/using-ros.md

-ROS has two basic "sides": The operating system side, ros, as described above and ros-pkg, a suite of user contributed packages (organized into sets called stacks) that implement functionality such as simultaneous localization and mapping, planning, perception, simulation etc.
+ROS has two basic "sides": The operating system side, ros, as described above and ros-pkg, a suite of user contributed packages (organized into sets called stacks) that implement functionalities such as simultaneous localization and mapping, planning, perception, simulation etc.

-ROS is released under the terms of the BSD license, and is open source software.
+ROS is released under the terms of the BSD license, and is an open source software.
 It is free for commercial and research use.
 The ros-pkg contributed packages are licensed under a variety of open source licenses.